Meditate Your Way To Something Better

 The secret was in just doing it.

-Ideally, they say to meditate twice a day for 25 minutes each session is a great regular life practise to attain.
+Ideally, I’ve read to meditate twice a day for 25 minutes each session is a great regular life practise to attain.

 I started at 10 minutes for the first week, just to ‘do it’ and start forming the habit I knew I needed to have.